dilshankarunarathne/spring-boot-notes/README.md

 * Object-Oriented Programming best practices built in
 * DRY Principles - Don't Repeat Yourself

 Spring framework is built and designed to provide comprehensive support when developing applications for the JVM.
-Including abstractions for some of the most powerful and common enterprice integrations, specifically among common infastructure.
+Including abstractions for some of the most powerful and common enterprice integrations, specifically around common infastructure.
+Spring essentially is designed to provide the plumbing